Lee Marshall (announcer): World Championship Wrestling

-Los Angeles

-In 1986, Marshall was the ring announcer for the Los Angeles portion of WrestleMania 2.
+In November 1996, Marshall began a weekly 60 second segment on WCW Monday Nitro called "On The Road" when he placed a phone call to Tony Schiavone via 1-800-COLLECT from somewhere in America to plug the following week's Nitro.

+In January 1998, TBS added WCW Thunder to their schedule with Marshall as main co-host alongside Tony Schiavone and (real life close friend) Bobby Heenan.
+Later that year, he would join Mark Madden calling WCW Pay Per View events on the WCW website.
+Marshall's last WCW appearance was at Starrcade (1998) interviewing The Giant.
+Marshall left WCW shortly after the PPV due to a contract dispute.

+Women of Wrestling

 He was also involved in the Great Western Forum-based Women of Wrestling promotion and served as its play-by-play announcer.
 He was partnered with company owner David McLane, who served as the color commentator on the syndicated TV show, and worked with Bobby "The Brain" Heenan, the color commentator on the WOW pay-per-view on February 4, 2001.

-Radio and commercials
+Radio and music

 Marshall was also a longtime radio announcer, working at such stations as KABC and KGFJ (now KYPA) and KBLA and KHJ in Los Angeles, KRIZ in Phoenix and CKLW in Windsor, Ontario, Canada (Detroit).
-At CKLW, he was one of the anchors for the station's "20/20 News" updates, and at KDAY, he was "King News", bringing attention to the issue of gang violence.
-Marshall made an appearance in rap video "We're All in the Same Gang" as King News telling the gangbangers "they just don't get it."
+In the early 2000s hosted an oldies AM show at 1450 the Boomer, Ventura CA. At CKLW, he was one of the anchors for the station's "20/20 News" updates, and at KDAY, he was "King News", bringing attention to the issue of gang violence.
+Marshall made an appearance in the rap video for We're All in the Same Gang as King News telling the gangbangers "they just don't get it."

 Other works

-Marshall also did various voices on Larryboy: The Cartoon Adventures, including the narrator.
+Marshall also served as narrator of Larryboy: The Cartoon Adventures, a direct-to-video spin-off of the Christian animated series VeggieTales.

-His bass voice is notable within announcing circles, holding the premiere position in that field, the voice of Tony the Tiger (succeeding Thurl Ravenscroft), a position for which Marshall was contracted until 2014.
+He provided the voice of Frosted Flakes mascot Tony the Tiger in commercials from 1999 to 2014, succeeding Thurl Ravenscroft.

 Death

-Marshall died in Santa Monica on April 26, 2014 of esophageal cancer.
+Marshall died in Santa Monica on April 26, 2014, of esophageal cancer.
 He was 64 years old.